-Foods Breakfast cereals Choose one that is low in sugar and salt content and add flavour by serving with fruit - use fresh fruit, lightly stewed fruit or canned fruit, but fresh fruit is best Yogurts and fromage frais Buy plain, unsweetened varieties and mix them in equal quantities with fresh fruit or fruit puree Biscuits, cookies, puddings, cakes and ice cream Give a small serving and add some extra fruit or dried fruit on the side Packet puddings Give a small serving along with some slices of fresh fruit Vegetable sauces Add in some herbs or spices for more flavouring and more nutrients Cheese sauces Use small amounts and add some extra grated cheese Pizzas Before heating in the oven add some extra diced vegetables such as diced peppers and courgettes.
+Foods Breakfast cereals Choose one that is low in sugar and salt content and add flavour by serving with fruit - use fresh fruit, lightly stewed fruit or canned fruit, but fresh fruit is best Yogurts and fromage frais Buy plain, full fat unsweetened varieties and mix them in equal quantities with fresh fruit or mashed fruit Biscuits, cookies, puddings, cakes and ice cream Limit to a small serving once per day and add some extra fruit or dried fruit on the side Vegetable sauces Add in some herbs or spices for more flavouring and more nutrients Cheese sauces Use small amounts and add some extra grated cheese Pizzas Before heating in the oven add some extra diced vegetables such as diced peppers and courgettes.
 Add some extra grated cheese Ready meals These do not generally have a large amount of vegetables.
 Always serve a small portion of the ready meal and add some extra vegetables such as sliced salad vegetables or a serving of peas or corn that can be quickly prepared from a frozen packet Sweets and chocolates Keep servings small and always give as part of a pudding at the end of a meal - not as a reward or treat in between meals.
-Darker chocolate has slightly more nutrients Snacks Give nutritious snacks such as sandwiches, muffins, crackers, fruit and vegetable sticks, breadsticks and cheese, yogurt and fromage frais, and breakfast cereal with milk
+Darker chocolate has slightly more nutrients Snacks Give nutritious snacks such as sandwiches, bread rolls, crackers, fruit and vegetable sticks with a hummus or yogurt dip, breadsticks and cheese, yogurt and fromage frais, and breakfast cereal with milk